aetperf/aetperf.github.io/_posts/2022-11-15-Visualizing-some-polynomial-roots-with-Datashader.md

-We transform the 2D array into a 1D complex array:
+We transform the 2D array into a 1D array:

 ```python